Kiran1510/Robot-Sensing-and-Navigation/README.md

 # Robot Sensing and Navigation

-Course materials and lab assignments for **EECE5554 - Robot Sensing and Navigation** at Northeastern University.
+ Lab work for **EECE5554 - Robot Sensing and Navigation** at Northeastern University.

 ## Course Overview